 Some are born into good circumstances and get a head start in life.
 Others are born into less favourable circumstances and have to start from behind.
 Good health is something that all the healthy people take for granted but if your health is not top form, then this is certainly a disadvantage.
 Those less fortunate, have no choice but to try and run faster and catch up.
 We all have to accept our lot, smile and keep moving forward.

-A big part of the race is dependent on money, but you don’t need lots of it.
+A big part of the race is dependent on money, but you don’t need masses of it.
 A serious lack of money reduces your ability to exploit opportunities and move forward.
 If you have too much money, you might not realise you are in a race and you could even end up wandering off in completely the wrong direction.

 When I look back, I do still retain a lot of memories of my pre-school years, growing up on our family farm.
 I don’t have memories of everything that happened to me, but I do remember some things, so I am writing this biography of my early life to get things down on paper before I forget completely.
 I have picked up further information by speaking to my mother Dora and my sister Hilary.
 I have also been very lucky, in that a large number of family letters and a few diaries have survived, together with some photographs of those far off days, back in the early 1960s.